-Narrative’s eighth annual poetry contest runs from May 18 until July 20.
+Narrative’s Ninth Annual Poetry Contest runs from May 16 until July 16.
 In a continuing effort to encourage and support talented poets, we’re offering prizes and widespread publicity to all winners and finalists.
 Narrative is always looking for new voices, so all entries will be considered for publication in the magazine.

 Notes on the contest: As with literary reading in general, poetry reading has been declining.
 There’s debate about the exact statistical rate and the causes of the decline, and there are many good venues for poetry today, yet the number of adults who read poetry, as surveyed by the NEA, decreased by approximately half in the past two decades.
 Less than 10 percent of adults read any poetry at all.
 More than ever, the economics of poetry are such that poetry is for the most part a subsidized, rather than a profitable, enterprise.
 Poets and poetry publishers are engaged in labors of love, aided by donors who believe in the importance of poetry.